luigifreda/pyslam/README.md

 - `Step`: Enter in the *Step by step mode*.
 Press the button `Step` a first time to pause.
 Then, press it again to make the pipeline process a single new frame.
 - `Save`: Save the map into the file `map.json`.
 You can visualize it back by using the script `/main_map_viewer.py` (as explained above).
 - `Reset`: Reset SLAM system.
-- `Draw Grount Truth`: In the case a groundtruth is loaded (e.g. with *KITTI*, *TUM*, *EUROC* datasets), you can visualize it by pressing this button.
-The groundtruth trajectory will be visualized and progressively aligned to the estimated trajectory: The more the number of samples in the estimated trajectory the better the computed alignment.
+- `Draw Grount Truth`:  If a ground truth dataset is loaded (e.g., from KITTI, TUM, EUROC, or REPLICA), you can visualize it by pressing this button.
+The ground truth trajectory will be displayed in 3D and progressively aligned (approximately every 30 frames) with the estimated trajectory.
+The alignment improves as more samples are added to the estimated trajectory.
+After ~20 frames, if the button is pressed, a window will appear showing the Cartesian alignment errors (ground truth vs. estimated trajectory) along the axes.

 ### Monitor the logs for tracking, local mapping, and loop closing simultaneously